Peeled Garlic, Onion & Egg Left Overnight

 [17] אגרות משה [שם]. וראה גם שו”ת שבט הלוי ח”ו סי’ קי”א אות ה

-[18] The ~’s policy is to be stringent and not rely on this ruling in restaurants and food service establishments, where the items are peeled for short-term use.
+[18] The OK’s policy is to be stringent and not rely on this ruling in restaurants and food service establishments, where the items are peeled for short-term use.
 (If the items are supplied by an approved company that prepared them for long-term use, they may be used.)

 [19] We have found that garlic processing companies often rinse or soak their peeled garlic in an acid solution to preserve quality.
 The use of this acid may be an additional mitigating factor in allowing the consumption of commercially-prepared peeled garlic cloves.
 Regarding garlic powder, onion powder, and egg powder, there are additional mitigating factors allowing their use (beyond the scope of this article).